ethereum/EIPs/EIPS/eip-IMPERSONATECALL.md

 This scheme emulates `CREATE2` derivation but it cannot practically collude with the `CREATE2` address space.

 #### Notes
-- The opcode behaves exactly as CALL in terms of gas consumption.
+- The opcode behaves exactly as `CALL` in terms of gas consumption.
-- In the called context `CALLER` returns the impersonated address.
+- In the called context `CALLER (0x33)` returns the impersonated address.
 - If value transfer is non-zero in the call, the value is transferred from the impersonated account, and not from the real caller.
-This can be used to transfer ethers out of an impersonated account.
+This can be used to transfer ether out of an impersonated account.

 ### Motivation